dustywhite7/Econ8320/SlidesCode/2 - Functions.md

     return dist
 ```

-This is the most important part of that code snippet
+Let's focus on one part of that code snippet

 - Defines a function called ```manhattanDistance```, as well as its arguments
 - Functions are extremely powerful!